tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 See [Parameter Hierarchy & Overriding](https://github.com/nameless-analytics/nameless-analytics/#parameter-hierarchy--overriding) in the main project documentation.

 #### Add/override event level parameters
 Add or overwrite parameters for a specific event.
 Accepted values: strings, integers, floats, and JSON.
-The `page_id` and `event_id` parameters cannot be overwritten.

 These parameters can override:
-- default event parameters
+- Shared event parameters added in Nameless Analytics Client-side Tracker Configuration Variable
 - dataLayer event parameters added in Nameless Analytics Client-side Tracker Tag
-- shared event parameters added in Nameless Analytics Client-side Tracker Configuration Variable
+- Default event parameters

 These parameters can be overridden by:
-- event parameter added in Nameless Analytics Server-side Client Tag
+- Event parameter added in Nameless Analytics Server-side Client Tag

 #### Remove event level parameters
 Remove event level parameters in event_data object in the payload.